Brand Style Guide

 The content varies depending on the size and complexity of the organization, but there is a set of elements that are almost always present in any serious manual.

-The logo and its variants form the foundation of every manual.
-Here the primary version of the logo is defined, followed by its variants—horizontal, vertical, monochrome, reversed, simplified (favicon), and any other forms used in practice.
-For each variant, it is specified when it is used and in which formats.
-Special attention is paid to the clear space—the minimum free area around the logo that must not be violated by any element.
+The logo and its variants form the basis of every manual.
+This defines the primary version of the logo, then its variants – horizontal, vertical, monochrome, inverse, simplified (favicon), and all other forms used in practice.
+For each variant, it is prescribed when and on which formats it is used.
+Special attention is paid to the exclusion zone - the minimum clear space around the logo that must not be encroached upon by any element.

-Restrictions on logo use are just as important as the rules.
-Explicit examples of incorrect use are shown: the logo must not be distorted, rotated, displayed in unauthorized colors, placed on a low-contrast background, enhanced with extra effects such as shadow or glow, nor may its proportions be altered.
-These “don’t” images visualize the rules more clearly than any text.
+Prohibitions on logo usage are just as important as the rules.
+Explicit examples of incorrect use are shown: the logo must not be distorted, rotated, displayed in unapproved colors, placed on a low-contrast background, enhanced with extra effects like drop shadows or glows, nor should its proportions be altered.
+These "do-not" images visualize the rules more clearly than any text.

-The color palette is defined by precise values in all relevant formats: CMYK for print, RGB and HEX for digital media, Pantone for special uses such as packaging or uniforms.
-The primary brand colors and the secondary palette are listed, with instructions on hierarchy and usage proportions.
-Without these values, every print shop or digital team will use its own interpretation of the color, and the “company color” becomes an abstraction.
+The color palette is defined by precise values in all relevant formats: CMYK for print, RGB and HEX for digital media, Pantone for special applications like packaging or uniforms.
+The company's primary colors and secondary palette are listed, along with instructions on hierarchy and proportions of use.
+Without these values, every print shop or digital team will use their own interpretation of the color, and the "company color" becomes an abstraction.

-Typography includes the prescribed fonts for headlines, subheadings, body text, and auxiliary notes.
-Sizes, line spacing, letter spacing, and hierarchy are defined.
-Alternative fonts are also listed for use when the primary font is unavailable, for example in email correspondence or system documents.
-Without this part, text becomes one of the most common sources of visual inconsistency.
+Typography includes prescribed fonts for headings, subheadings, body text, and footnotes.
+Size, line spacing, letter spacing, and hierarchy are defined.
+Alternative fonts to be used when the primary font is not available are also listed, for example, in email correspondence or system documents.
+Without this section, text becomes one of the most common points of visual inconsistency.

-Photography and illustration are increasingly a required part of modern standards manuals.
-Here the style of photography is defined (e.g., authentic, unstaged scenes vs. studio production), color treatment, and which themes are acceptable and which are not.
-If the brand uses illustrations or icons, the style of those elements is defined.
+Photography and illustration are increasingly becoming a mandatory part of modern standards manuals.
+This defines the style of photography (e.g., authentic, unposed scenes vs. studio production), color treatment, and what subject matter is acceptable or unacceptable.
+If the brand uses illustrations or icons, the style of those elements is also defined.

-Application examples are the practical part that shows how everything above works in real situations: business card, letterhead, presentation, social media cover, banner, email signature, promotional material.
-These examples are the bridge between abstract rules and everyday work.
+Application examples are a practical section showing how everything previously mentioned works in real-world situations: business cards, letterheads, presentations, social media covers, banners, email signatures, promotional materials.
+These examples are a bridge between abstract rules and daily work.

-Tone of voice and communication style are increasingly included in graphic standards manuals, although this is actually the domain of a brand voice guide.
-Still, the basics of what language the company uses to communicate, whether it is formal or friendly, and which words are avoided, complement the visual part and round out the identity.
+Tone of voice and communication style are increasingly entering graphic standards manuals, even though this is actually the domain of a brand voice manual.
+Nonetheless, the basics of what language the company communicates in, whether it is formal or friendly, and which words to avoid complement the visual part and round out the identity.

 How detailed should it be?

-This is the question most clients ask, and the answer is not simple.
-A standards manual that is too short will not cover all the situations that arise in practice.
+This is a question asked by most clients, and the answer is not simple.
+A standards manual that is too short will not cover all situations that arise in practice.
 A manual that is too long will not be read.

-A small company with one designer and clear communication may need only fifteen pages covering the logo, colors, and fonts.
-A multinational corporation with dozens of markets, agencies, and production partners may have a 200-page manual divided into modules.
+A micro-company with one designer and clear communication might only need about fifteen pages covering the logo, colors, and fonts.
+A multinational corporation with dozens of markets, agencies, and production partners may have a manual of two hundred pages, split into modules.

-A good standards manual is one that is actually used—not the one that is most complete on the shelf.
+A good standards manual is one that is actually used – not the one that is the most complete on the library shelf.

-A modern approach increasingly involves digital, interactive manuals that are available to everyone in the organization in real time and that are easy to update.
-Services such as Notion, Frontify, ZeroHeight, and Bynder make it possible for the standards manual to become a living document rather than a static PDF that goes out of date as soon as the brand evolves a little.
+A modern approach increasingly involves digital, interactive manuals that are available to everyone in the organization in real time and are easy to update.
+Services such as Notion, Frontify, ZeroHeight, and Bynder allow a standards manual to become a living document rather than a static PDF that becomes obsolete as soon as the brand evolves slightly.

 The process of creating a graphic standards manual

-Creating this document is not a separate project that happens “at the end” of the design process.
-A good standards manual is created in parallel with the development of the visual identity—it is the codification of the decisions made during design, not subsequent documentation.
+Creating this document is not a separate project that happens "at the end" of the design process.
+A good standards manual is developed in parallel with the creation of the visual identity - it is the codification of decisions made during the design phase, not an afterthought documentation.

-The process typically begins with analysis.
-The current identity (if there is one), the competition, the target audience, and the brand’s strategic position are analyzed.
-This phase reveals what the identity needs to communicate before any visual element is put in place.
+The process typically begins with an analysis.
+The current identity (if it exists), competition, target audience, and strategic brand positioning are analyzed.
+This stage reveals what the identity needs to communicate before a single visual element is established.

-This is followed by the design phase in which the visual system is developed—the logo, colors, typography, and all supporting elements.
-Every decision made must be documented: not only what was chosen, but why.
-The reason for each element, once written down, helps future teams understand the system deeply enough to apply it correctly and know when and how it may evolve.
+The design phase follows, where the visual system – logo, colors, typography, and all supporting elements – is developed.
+Every decision made must be documented: not only "what" was chosen, but also "why."
+The reason for each element, once recorded, helps future teams understand the system deeply enough to apply it correctly and know when and how it is allowed to evolve.

-Testing in practice is an essential step before finalization.
-Elements of the identity are applied to real materials, and only then does it become visible whether the system works.
-Many problems that were not noticeable on isolated elements stand out clearly when everything is applied together.
+Practical testing is an essential step before finalization.
+Elements of the identity are applied to real materials, and only then does it become apparent whether the system works.
+Many problems that were not noticeable on isolated elements clearly stand out when everything is applied together.

-Finalization includes not only the visual part of the document but also the preparation of all asset files that accompany the manual: logos in all formats and variants, font files, presentation templates, social media templates, and more.
-A standards manual without supporting files is incomplete because without the proper files, users will not be able to apply the rules even when they want to.
+Finalization includes not only the visual part of the document but also the preparation of all asset files that accompany the manual: logos in all formats and variants, font files, presentation templates, social media layouts, and more.
+A standards manual without supporting files is incomplete, as without the correct files, users will not be able to apply the rules even when they want to.

-One of the most typical mistakes is creating a manual that is too restrictive.
-A system that prescribes a rule for every possible situation leaves little room for creativity and adaptation, and teams quickly begin to work around it because it makes their work harder.
-A good standards manual sets firm boundaries where they truly matter—and gives freedom where flexibility is harmless.
+One of the most typical mistakes is making a manual that is too restrictive.
+A system that prescribes a rule for every possible situation leaves little room for creativity and adaptation, and teams quickly begin to bypass it because it makes their work harder.
+A good standards manual sets firm boundaries where they really matter - and allows freedom where flexibility is harmless.

-The third mistake is failing to update the document.
-Brands evolve, digital channels change, new formats appear.
-A standards manual that is not updated quickly becomes an obstacle instead of a help because it shows rules that are no longer relevant to the situations the team faces every day.
+A third mistake is failing to update the document.
+Brands evolve, digital channels change, new formats emerge.
+A standards manual that is not kept up-to-date quickly becomes a hindrance instead of a help, as it displays rules that are no longer relevant to the situations the team finds itself in daily.

-Finally, many organizations create standards manuals that no one has ever read.
-A document that is not presented to the team, that is not accessible to everyone who needs it, and that has no culture of follow-up remains a beautiful PDF folder that changes nothing.
+Finally, many organizations make standards manuals that no one has ever read.
+A document that is not introduced to the team, is not accessible to everyone who needs it, and has no culture of compliance remains a nice PDF folder that changes nothing.
 Communicating the graphic standards manual within the organization is just as important as the creation process itself.

-In a world where brands communicate through dozens of channels, collaborate with agencies around the globe, and must be consistent at every touchpoint with the user, a graphic standards manual is not an option for companies with “big budgets.”
-It is infrastructure, just as fundamental as an accounting system or CRM.
+In a world where brands communicate through dozens of channels, collaborate with agencies worldwide, and must remain consistent at every touchpoint with the user - a graphic standards manual is not an option reserved for "big-budget" companies.
+It is infrastructure, just as fundamental as an accounting system or a CRM.

-Its value is not visible in a single moment.
-It is visible in accumulation—in every material that did not have to go back for correction, in every partner who delivered exactly what was requested, in every customer who recognized your brand on a new channel without thinking.
+Its value is not visible at a single moment.
+It is visible cumulatively - in every material that did not need to be sent back for correction, in every partner who delivered exactly what was requested, in every customer who instantly recognized your brand on a new channel.

-Investing in a good graphic standards manual always pays off.
-The question is not whether you need one—the question is only how quickly you will create it.
+An investment in a good graphic standards manual always pays off.
+The question is not whether you need it – the question is only how quickly you will make it.

 FAQ – Frequently Asked Questions